point8/service-templates/README.md

 #### Voilà

 Everything is located in the `voila/` directory.
 Feel free to add your own code.
 A basic app can be found in `voila/example.ipynb`.

-Make sure to update your dependencies and keep the `pyproject.toml` and the `poetry.lock` file up to date.
-Also make sure, that the Python version dependency is the same as set in `.python-version`.

 If you somehow need to change the command the voila app is run, you need to adapt the last line in the `Dockerfile` to reflect those changes: